MarcoPaoletta/MarcoPaoletta/README.md

 <img src="Banner.png">

 ## About me
-* My passion is the development of 2D casual games with simple but catchy mechanics to the player
-* I create my games completely self-taught going every each step of video game development
-* Project after project I improve my development skills and I always keep myself in constant learning
-* B2 english level, native spanish speaker
-* I live in Buenos Aires, Argentina and I'm 16 years old
+I am a Unity Game Developer and I am currently focusing on creating hypercasual and hybridcasual projects.
+I consider programming as the future of the world and I really enjoy it.
+I try to improve myself project after project and I always keep myself in constant learning.
+I live in Buenos Aires, Argentina and I'm 16 years old

 ---

 ## Professional Experience
 * Voodoo: Participant in the [Voodoo Academy Program](https://www.voodoo.io/academy/) as an external studio (April 2023 - Now)
+* [Fiverr](https://www.fiverr.com/marco_paoletta) (freelance): Unity Game Developer (July 2023 - Now)

 ---